Bojan9/Newsletter/README.md

 # Newsletter

-Python code that sends a newsletter to subscribers via email
+Send a newsletter to a list of subscribers via email

 ## Features